ramokz/phantom-camera-docs/docs/support/faq.md

 > This is not to be confused with stutter, which [Godot has a good example of showing the difference between the two.](https://docs.godotengine.org/en/stable/tutorials/rendering/jitter_stutter.html)

-#### 2D Projects
+#### 2D
-If you're making a 2D project, then it's highly recommended to upgrade to Godot **4.3** and enable `Physics Interpolation` inside `Project Setting`.
+If you are working on a 2D project, then it's highly recommended to upgrade to **Godot 4.3** and enable `Physics Interpolation` inside `Project Setting`.
 Doing so will effectively achieve the steps outlined below, but without having to do anything extra and allow setting a `PhysicsBody2D` as a `Follow Target` without causing jitter.

-#### 3D Projects, or when using Godot 4.2
+#### 3D
-Godot has yet to add physics interpolation for 3D scenes, so if you're making a 3D project follow the steps below to alleviate any jitter.
+If you are working on a 3D project, then it's highly recommended to upgrade to **Godot 4.4** and enable `Physics Interpolation` inside `Project Setting`.
+Doing so will effectively achieve the steps outlined below, but without having to do anything extra and allow setting a `PhysicsBody3D` as a `Follow Target` without causing jitter.

+#### 2D (Godot 4.2) or 3D (Godot 4.3 / 4.2)
+For older versions of Godot, the steps below are meant to

 The solution here is to make the visual representation, i.e. the thing you're seeing being jittery, only move in the `_process` rather than being controlled by its parent node.
 This can be achieved in a few ways.